 If you don’t quite know that that is indeed a “thing” then what rock have you been living under?
 Obviously it would be a synthetic diamond if it’s one which was made out of the ashes of a loved one who has passed on, and if you’re wondering just what on earth a synthetic diamond made out of the ashes of a human being looks like, see for yourself here.
 As you can clearly see it looks just like a regular synthetic diamond, but of the dazzling variety and not quite of the industrial kind.
 It’s most definitely meant to look really good, immortalising the spirit and soul of the loved one whose ashes it was made out of.

-You don’t even have to get just one of these – you can have the ashes turned into an entire set, ranging from a pair and more, beyond just a singular one of course.
+You don’t even have to get just one of these – you can have the ashes turned into an entire set of cremation diamonds, ranging from a pair of necklace and ring to multiple matching pieces of jewelry.

 This is somewhat of a pioneering UK trend that goes beyond just silly social constructs such as FOMO – the Fear of Missing Out – it’s more of a practical trend in so many different ways.
 Two of those practicality pointers are the limited space we have here in the UK when you consider the fact that we are after all an island, and it just makes better financial sense than the cost implications of the big business of a traditional funeral.